jared-hughes/defcpu/README.md

 # DefCPU

-A silly CPU emulator for the goal of simulating assembly solutions on [code.golf](https://code.golf/fibonacci#assembly).
+A silly CPU emulator (interpreter) for the goal of simulating assembly solutions on [code.golf](https://code.golf/fibonacci#assembly).
 The name is based on ([DefAsssembler](https://github.com/NewDefectus/defasm)), which is the assembler for code.golf x86 assembly solutions.

 Goals: